Emanuel Mirchev

-Emanuel Mirchev (Емануел Мирчев; born 9 February 2002) is a professional footballer who plays as a midfielder.
+Emanuel Mirchev (Емануел Мирчев; born 9 February 2002) is a professional footballer who plays as a midfielder for Regionalliga Nord club Eintracht Norderstedt.
 Born in Germany, he represented them at youth international level before switching his allegiance to Bulgaria.

 Club career

 Mirchev is a former youth academy player of Hamburger SV.
 He joined German third division club SC Verl in June 2021.
 He made his professional debut for the club on 25 July in a goalless draw against Türkgücü München.

 On 18 July 2024, Mirchev joined Hessen Kassel on a one-year contract until June 2025.

 International career

 Mirchev is a former German youth national team player.
 He has played a friendly for under-15 team in 2017.
 He switched his allegiance to Bulgaria in 2019 and represented them at qualifiers of 2020 UEFA European Under-19 Championship.

 Personal life

 Mirchev was born to Bulgarian parents who moved to Germany in 1991.